 Review sites used to be a checkbox.
-You set up the profile, asked a few happy customers for stars, and moved on.
-In an AI-first discovery environment, that posture is a strategic mistake.
-Trustpilot, G2, Capterra, Sitejabber, and Yelp have quietly become one of the strongest signals AI models use to decide which brands are worth mentioning.
+Set up the profile, ask a few happy customers for stars, move on.
+That posture used to be fine.
+In 2026, it's actively costing brands AI visibility.
+Trustpilot, G2, Capterra, Sitejabber, and Yelp have quietly become one of the strongest signals AI models use to decide which brands to recommend.
 The data on this is no longer ambiguous.

 The headline numbers